-Snow/weather closures:
+Inclement weather closures:

-- Snow or weather closures will be at the Library Director's discretion. - If a closure because of inclement weather occurs, signs should be placed at the front door to notify the public.
-Notifications will be placed on social media as well. - The Director will notify Staff via text message. - If it appears that a storm is coming in overnight, place a sign "Closed due to inclement weather" on the doors before you leave.
-We will remove it if it was unnecessary upon opening.
+- Snow or weather closures will be at the Library Director's discretion.
+The Library Director will consult weather and road conditions with the State of Illinois and a local member of the Board. - If a closure because of inclement weather occurs, signs should be placed at the front door to notify the public.
+Notifications will be placed on social media as well. - The Director will notify Staff via text message of any closure at least one hour prior to opening, or as needed with the safety of staff and patrons in mind.

+- If it appears that a storm is coming in overnight, place a sign "Closed due to inclement weather" on the doors before you leave.
+We will remove it if it was unnecessary upon opening. - In the event of a closure staff will be compensated at their normal rate of pay for the hours they were scheduled during the closure.
+If the library is open but a staff member chooses to stay home due to the weather, the library will not automatically pay them for this time.
+They may, however, use any PLAW accumulated time they have banked to make up the income.